-- 1. The 2023 Fall Dashboard Chronic Absenteeism for All Students/Student Group report indicates that English Learner and the Socioeconomically Disadvantaged groups have declined to reach the Orange performance level for chronically absent.
-This progress indicates that schoolwide attendance initiatives are showing a positive result in the overall data. - The 2023 Fall Dashboard Chronic Absenteeism for All Students/Student Group report shows that there was a significant increase in absenteeism rates for the Students with Disabilities subgroup.
-To address this new data, Students with Disabilities families have met with school staff to discuss attendance concerns and supports needed to assist with getting students to school. - 3.
-Current incentives that are in place to encourage attendance and student engagement will continue in order to make further progress and move the performance indicator to the next level.
+- The 2024 Fall Dashboard Chronic Absenteeism for All Students/Student Group report indicates that Hispanic and the Socioeconomically Disadvantaged groups have declined to reach the Yellow performance level for chronically absent.
+This progress indicates that school wide attendance initiatives are showing a positive result in the overall data.
+The EL student subgroup also showed some decline with chronic absenteeism but not significantly enough to make an impact on the performance color. - The 2024 Fall Dashboard Chronic Absenteeism for All Students/Student Group report shows that there was a significant decrease in absenteeism rates (decline of 18.4%) for the Students with Disabilities subgroup.
+Students with Disabilities families have met with school staff to discuss attendance concerns and supports needed to assist with getting students to school.
+This has led to a change from Red to Yellow in the performance color. - Current incentives that are in place to encourage attendance and student engagement will continue in order to make further progress and move the performance indicator to the next level.